ChHarding/TouchTerrain_for_CAGEO/EarthEngine_authentication_guide.md

 Aug.25, 2022
 Chris Harding (charding@iastate.edu)

-This guide is only relevant for those who want to:
+This guide is meant for TouchTerrain users who want to:

-  a) run the standalone version of TouchTerrain in a binder jupyter notebook and
+  1) Run the standalone version of TouchTerrain in a colab or binder jupyter notebook and

-  b) want to use it with online elevation data (via Google Earth Engine) instead of only with local geotiff files
+  2) Use it with __online__ elevation data (via Google Earth Engine) instead of only with local geotiff files

 <div>